minprog/programmeren-1/exercises/42 Algorithms/content.md

 # Exercise: Algorithms

 Get more comfortable with sorting algorithms.
 Each algorithm below intends to sort an array of integers into ascending order.
-Generally speaking, smaller elements in the array are moved to the "left" and larger elements are moved to the right, until they are in order.
+Generally speaking, smaller elements in the array are moved to the "left" and larger elements are moved to the "right", until they are in order.

 > Note that you should print out this page to do the exercises on paper.